 BARBER Cello Concerto

 Cleveland-born cellist Alisa Weilerstein joins Music Director Franz Welser-Möst to perform Barber’s “lyric and romantic” Cello Concerto, a piece praised for its “Brahms-like grandeur.”
-Written while Barber was serving in the U.S. military during World War II, the concerto is bookended by the world premiere of Allison Loggins-Hull’s Can You See? and Prokofiev’s Symphony No. 4, a fascinating work that was premiered in Boston before Prokofiev reworked it upon return to the Soviet Union.
-The Orchestra will perform the first version in this program.
+Written while Barber was serving in the U.S. military during World War II, the concerto is bookended by the world premiere of Allison Loggins-Hull’s Can You See? and Prokofiev’s Symphony No. 4 (revised 1947 version), a fascinating work that was premiered in Boston before Prokofiev reworked it upon return to the Soviet Union.

 The Cleveland Orchestra

 Discover informative commentary and background information about the music, composers, and performing artists featured in this program.